 The quantity and quality of the employee's work under this element are not adequate for the position.
 The employee's work products fall short of requirements of the element.
 They arrive late or often require major revision because they are incomplete or inaccurate in content.
 The employee fails to apply adequate technical knowledge to complete the work of this element.
-Either the knowledge applied cannot produce the needed products, or it produces technically inadequate products or results.
-Lack of adherence to required procedures, instructions, and formats contributes to inadequate work products.
+Either the knowledge applied cannot produce the needed products, or it produces technically inadequate procedures, instructions, and formats contributes to inadequate work products.